CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY GOALS.September.2022

 The Universe.
-According to big bang cosmology 150 million years were needed before any large structure formation would begin.1 Out of our 13.8 billion years of the universe, 150 million years to get started and 560 million to develop our first galaxy seem reasonable.
+According to big bang cosmology 150 million years were needed before any large structure formation would begin.
+Out of our 13.8 billion years of the universe, 150 million years to get started and 560 million to develop our first galaxy seem reasonable.
 Yet, if it were to take another 560 million years to form the next galaxy, there is no way there could be two trillion galaxies in our universe.
-Even if we assume growing efficiencies, it would require popping out on average over 153.846 galaxies each year for the ensuing 13 billion years.
+Even if we assume growing efficiencies, it would require popping out too many galaxies each year for the ensuing 13 billion years.
+Where is the causal efficacy?

-It begs the question, “How did it happen?”
-We are digging into it.
-We’ve begun to attempt to understand this part of big bang logic, commonsense, and primary mathematics.
+We’re digging into it.
+We’ve at least begun to attempt to understand this part of big bang logic and its primary mathematics.
 Yet, we have an admitted bias for exponentiation; and, our simple logic suggests that a deeper understanding of the design of the universe is required.

-Thursday, October 13, 2016: NASA (Washington, DC), the European Space Agency (ESA-Paris) and the Royal Astronomical Society (RAS-London)2 all announced that the universe had ten times more galaxies than previously thought.
-A team lead by Prof. Dr. Christopher Conselice of the University of Nottingham had released their finding that justified a count that went from 200 billion up to around two trillion galaxies.3
+Thursday, October 13, 2016: An historic, landmark announcement by NASA (Washington, DC), the European Space Agency (ESA-Paris) and the Royal Astronomical Society (RAS-London) tells the world, “The universe has ten times more galaxies than previously thought.”
+Prof. Dr. Chris Conselice then of the University of Nottingham (and now Manchester University) led the team that released their findings that justified a count that went from 200 billion up to around two trillion galaxies.

 It was such a huge announcement, it spread throughout the world overnight.
 Within a day there were over 43,800 references to the announcement on the web.
 Articles appeared in major publications everywhere.
 And, no one seemed to question it.